dpoggi/homebrew-formulae/README.md

 ## Casks

-Casks for Azul Zulu JDKs have been modified to be minimally intrusive (no modification of symlinks) and follow the same directory naming scheme Oracle JDKs do.
+Casks for Azul Zulu&reg; JDKs have been modified to be minimally intrusive (no modification of symlinks) and follow the same directory naming scheme Oracle&reg; JDKs do.

 * `zulu@7`: Zulu Java SE 7 Development Kit
 * `zulu@8`: Zulu Java SE 8 Development Kit